-New York law stubs out synthetic marijuanaMarch 29th, 2012 in Health /
+New York law stubs out synthetic marijuanaMarch 29, 2012 in Medicine & Health / Health

 Synthetic marijuana, which is sold openly in shops and gives smokers a high, was banned Thursday across New York after being linked to serious health risks.